 The VFR button controls an On/Off VFR mode.
 When the VFR button is selected ON - green bar is shown at the top of the button - the transponder is automatically tuned to the VFR squawk code.
 This is usually 1200 in the US and 7000 in Europe.
-(Refer to the Installation Guide to set the VFR code that this button tunes.)
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) to set the VFR code that this button tunes.